mschmit88/SObjM/README.md

 ### Creating a custom matcher

-If the built-in matchers do not meet your requirement, then you can easily create a custom matcher by extending the SObjM.Matcher class.
+If the built-in matchers do not meet your requirement, create a custom matcher by extending the SObjM.Matcher class.

 Example: